Kevin Reyes

-Kevin Stiven Reyes Ortiz (born 28 August 1999) is a Salvadoran professional footballer who plays as a midfielder or winger for Primera División club FAS and the El Salvador national team.
+Kevin Stiven Reyes Ortiz (born 28 August 1999) is a Salvadoran professional footballer who plays as a midfielder or winger for Primera División club Águila and the El Salvador national team.

 Career

 Reyes started his career with Salvadoran side Santa Tecla.
 Before the second half of 2020–21, he signed for FAS in the Salvadoran top flight.
 In September 2022, Reyes signed for Armenian club Alashkert, becoming the first Salvadoran to play in Armenia.
 On 16 December 2022, FAS announced the return of Reyes.